wangxianyu7/AstroRepo/Questions.md

 ### Diffuser things
 - Can we train a D2NN and use 3D printer to print it out to replace Diffuser？

+### exoplanet in open cluster

+- Have there been any exoplanets discovered in globular star clusters?
+- - simple answer is they are too far. see [this](https://astronomy.com/magazine/ask-astro/2021/03/ask-astro-have-there-been-any-exoplanets-discovered-in-globular-star-clusters).